copleykj/socialize-follow/README.md

 ## Publications ##

-Previous verions of this package provided convenient publications for publishing related data.
-Over the life of the package though, I have come to realize that publications are too application specific and you should not be locked in to a specific join package for the publications to be pre packaged.
-Instead publication examples can be found on the [github wiki page for this package](https://github.com/copleykj/socialize-follow/wiki/Publications).
+Data publications for this package are not provied as data publications are generally very application specific, and the choice of join package a personal one, so instead examples of how to publish data with `tmeasday:publish-with-relations` can be found on the [github wiki page for this package](https://github.com/copleykj/socialize-follow/wiki/Publications).